Cuspidal irreducible complex or l-modular representations of quaternionic forms of p-adic classical groups for odd p: Exhaustion

 for~$x\in\M$. \end{enumerate} (Note that we did deliberately not include the surjectivity statement of~\cite[7.9(ii)]{bushnellKutzko:98}.)
 The main ingredient for the exhaustion arguments is the following.

 \begin{theorem}[\cite{blondel:05}~(0.4),~\cite{bushnellKutzko:98}~7.9(ii injective) also for mod~$l$] Suppose~$(\tau,\J)$ is an irreducible representation (with coefficients in~$\CoefField$) which decomposes under the Iwahori decomposition~$\N_l\M\N_u$ and suppose that~$\J_u$ and~$\J_l$ are pro-$p$.
 Suppose further that there is a~$(\P,\J)$-strongly positive element~$\zeta$ in the center of~$\M$ such that there is an invertible element of the Hecke algebra~$\mathcal{H}(\G,\tau)$ with support in~$\J\zeta\J$.
 Let~$(\pi,\G)$ be a smooth representation of~$\G$.
-Then there is an injective map:
+Then the canonical map:

-where~$\pi_{\N_u}$ is the corresponding Jacquet module.
+is injective, where~$\pi_{\N_u}$ is the corresponding Jacquet module.
 In particular, if~$\P\neq\G$ and~$\tau$ is contained in~$\pi$ then~$\pi$ is not cuspidal. \end{theorem}